- Free delivery over £40

 Research has been conducted that has shown that taking HRT that just contains estradiol (oestrogen) can increase the risk of developing uterine cancers.

-It is, therefore, recommended that for women who still have an intact uterus that they only take HRT, which contains both Estradiol and synthetic progesterone such as Dydrogesterone.
+It is, therefore, recommended that women who still have an intact uterus only take HRT, which contains both Estradiol and synthetic progesterone such as Dydrogesterone.

 Femoston 1/10 & Femoston 2/10

 Femoston 1/10 and 2/10 are called combined cyclical HRT.
-This means within each pack you will have 14 tablets that contain just Estradiol, that is taken for the first 14 days and 14 tablets that contain both Estradiol and Dydrogesterone that are taken for the rest of the month.
+This means within each pack you will have 14 tablets that contain just Estradiol, which is taken for the first 14 days and 14 tablets that contain both Estradiol and Dydrogesterone which are taken for the rest of the month.

 Femoston 1/10 and 2/10 can be prescribed to postmenopausal women who have not experienced a natural menstrual bleed for at least 6 months but who still have an intact uterus.
 This will have the potential to cause a monthly bleed in certain circumstances.
 We would recommend that you check with your GP, menopause specialist or our team before switching between HRT products.